Luke 9

 [6] And going forth, they passed through the villages, proclaiming the gospel, and healing in all places.

-Comments Luke 9:3-6 More details about this event are given in the Gospel of Matthew 10:9-14, see Comments Matthew 10:9-14.
+Comments Luke 9:3-6 Further details about this event can be found in Matthew 10:9-14; see Comments Matthew 10:9-14.

 [7] Now Herod the tetrarch heard of all that was done, and was troubled, because it was said by some, that John has been raised out of the dead;

-Comments Luke 9:7 For verses 7 to 9, see Comments Matthew 14:1-12 and Comments Mark 6:14-29.
+Comments Luke 9:7 For verses 7 to 9, refer to Comments Matthew 14:1-12 and Comments Mark 6:14-29.

-"Been raised".
+“Been raised.”
 Meaning that someone raised him out of the dead.

 [8] and by some, that Elijah had appeared; and by others, that one of the ancient prophets was risen.